-In late 2021, we announced targets to reach net-zero GHG emissions in our Florida operations by 2030 and companywide by 2040.
+Since inception, Mosaic has a history of proactive policy to mitigate our impacts, including short-, medium- and long-term targets.
+Our 2040 companywide Net Zero Target, from 2021 baseline emissions, is industry leading and a decade earlier than majority of our peers in both the mining and agricultural industries.
 Our pathway focuses foremost on mitigation of emissions from our operations, and we are exploring opportunities to leverage nature-based solutions on our significant landholdings.